AdebolaM/Project4/Mean_project.md

 var Book = mongoose.model('Book', bookSchema);
 module.exports = mongoose.model('Book', bookSchema);
 ```
-* although i dont know yet how to scrpit the syntax that i put in these files. i know i will get there in the end
+* although I dont know yet how to scrpit the syntax that i put in these files.
+I know I will get there in the end

 configuring the Forntend of the application includes accessing the routes with AngularJS